 Focus in a paper begins before students write their first draft.
 Students might have dozens of ideas about a topic!
 They get excited and want to put all of those ideas in a paper, or they might not realize that numerous ideas won’t work in a paper.

-Help students focus by working with them before they write.
+Help writers focus by working with them before they write.
 Narrowing a focus before writing alleviates many focus problems before they even exist.

 Students and I use a graphic organizer for mapping out their ideas.
-I allow students to choose the graphic organizer that makes sense to them.
+Allow individuals to choose the graphic organizer that makes sense to them.
 With graphic organizers, I provide images to utilize the benefits of metaphors from brain-based learning.
 To emphasize the meaning, I carry those metaphors into conferencing sessions.
-(I also consider student conferences mini-writing lessons.)
+(Student conferences are also mini-writing lessons.)

 As you conference and work with students, you will develop your own method of talking about papers.
 I am comfortable with using a road or a song as a talking point, but I’m confident you’ll develop an idea that works for you and your students.